7kW VS 22kW EV Charging - What's the difference? Which is better?

 Yes, as long as you don’t have a looped supply and meet the requirements of a home EV charger installation, you will be able to have a 7kW EV charger installed at home.

-What is a 22kW EV home charger?
+What is a 22kW EV charger?

-A 22kW EV charger is a dedicated charger that charges three times faster than a 7kW EV charger, charging at a rate of 22 kilowatts per hour.
-In order to have a 22kW EV charger installed at home, you must have a three-phase electricity supply – you cannot have a 22kW on a single-phase supply.
+To have a 22kW EV charger installed at home, you must have a three-phase electricity supplyyou cannot have a 22kW charger on a single-phase supply.

 What is a three-phase electricity supply?